Bat Removal Spring Hill

 Bat Damage

 Bat guano and urine can damage the insulation and structure of the house.
-Bat waste is acidic and can cause wood and drywall to rot.
+Bat waste is acidic and will rot wood and drywall.
 It will also cause stains in the ceiling and walls as well as leave behind an awful odor that is very hard to remove with just regular cleaning products.

 In addition, their droppings make a perfect home to dangerous mold spores that can cause serious health issues for you and your family.
-It is important that bats be removed as soon as possible to avoid health risks and damage to your home.
+To avoid potential health problems and damage to your house, bats must be removed immediately.

 Bat Exclusion

-These entry points could include vents, chimneys, gaps beneath garage doors, or under eaves.
-Even tiny holes as small as a quarter inch.
-Once these locations have been identified by our bat removal specialist we will take steps to ensure that they are sealed off so no other bats can get inside your home.
+These entry points may include chimneys, vents, gaps under garage doors or beneath eaves, even holes as tiny as a half-inch.
+After these areas have been identified by our bat specialist, we will take steps for sealing them off to prevent other bats from entering your home.

 Removing Bats in the Attic